geospatialem/tools/General.md

 * [Mac Screenshots](https://support.apple.com/en-us/HT201361): Take screenshots with Mac.
 * [`.MOV` → `.GIF`](https://gist.github.com/dergachev/4627207): How to make MOV's into GIF's for the GitHubs and the Twitters.
 * [pixabay](https://pixabay.com/): Free images and videos released free of copyrights under Creative Commons CC0.
 You can download, modify, distribute, and use them royalty free for anything you like, even in commercial applications.
 Attribution is not required.
+* [Better Motherf*ckingWebsite.com](http://bettermotherfuckingwebsite.com): Amazing website example.
+DO WHAT YOU WANT!